 1.56 million children are working illegally within the cocoa industry

-Ghana and Ivory Coast is home to 60% of the world cocoa
+Ghana and Ivory Coast are home to 60% of the world’s cocoa

-Sign the Tony’s Chocolonely petition (click here).
-To make sure your voice is heard, write a follow up letter to president Joe Biden (if you’re in the USA) or to your government officials.
+Sign Tony’s Chocolonely petition (click here).
+To make sure your voice is heard, write a follow-up letter to president Joe Biden (if you’re in the USA) or to your government officials.
 I’ve included a letter template provided by Tony’s, below.

 Send this post to friends, family, colleagues––anyone you know who loves/eats/purchases chocolate.
 We can respectfully educate our loved ones and community members about this injustice.
 Together we can build a fair and human cocoa industry with the purchase of one Tony’s Chocolonely bar at a time.